LightningCreations/lclib/doc/io/SocketIO.md

 This header and all features documented within are set for removal in an upcoming version of lclib-c++.
 Therefore use of this header and its features are extremely discouraged, as the use will not be compatible with that version.

-Use of these headers and features is AT YOUR OWN RISK, and you acknowledge that in the future, any code which uses it will cease to work.
-Neither Lightning Creations nor the library vendor may be held liable for any damage caused by this removal.

 ## Synopsis ##